RealityCards/RealityCards-Contracts/GECO draft.md

 ### Phase 1- MVP- Harberger Tax rules

 Phase 1 is the 'main' Harber product.
-There will be a contract specific to an event- for example, the 19/20 English Premier League.
+There will be a contract specific to an event- for example, the 19/20 English Premier League, or the 2020 U.S. Presidential Election.
 Each event will have only a single winner.
 There is one NFT for each team- i.e. in the case of the English Premier League, there will be 20 tokens.
 At contract initiation, each NFT will have a price of zero and will be owned by the contract itself.
 Any user is free to 'rent' a team/NFT at any time- in order to do this, they set a daily rental price (in Dai) and deposit Dai to fund the rent.
 If a token is already owned, no problem- just set a higher rental price and you will immediately become the new owner.
 If your deposit runs out, ownership reverts to the previous owner, at the previous price.

 All rent paid among all the tokens will go into a central pot, and will be paid out to all the owners of the winning token, *in proportion to how long they have owned it*.
 This makes Harber completely unique among gambling products- your winnings are no longer determined by how much money you paid, but instead simply by *how long you have owned the team*.